 While many Americans would lose their jobs, or watch helplessly as their businesses collapse around them, Aggie Underwood’s career was on the rise at the time of the Wall Street crash, with the world always turning to the newspapers to help guide them through a crisis.
 Having spent several years watching her male colleagues reporting on the latest news sensations, Underwood patiently waited, learning the ropes and studying her colleagues, so that when the moment came she would be able to seize the opportunity without hesitation.
 And that moment would come in the early morning hours of 24 March 1934, when forty-year-old film industry accountant Eric Madison was shot six times as he lay asleep in bed.
 His body lay undisturbed until a day later, at which point the local police launched a manhunt for his wife, thirty-eight-year-old Nellie May.
 ‘Search for the widow, Nellie Madison, was inspired by reports of a neighbour that she left the apartment alone, shortly after dawn yesterday, after pinning a ‘do not disturb’ sign on the door,’ revealed the Oakland Tribune two days after the murder.
-‘The sign was obeyed until Mrs. Belle Bradley, apartment house manager, became alarmed by the prolonged stillness in the Madison quarters and entered the find Madison’s body sprawled on the bed.’
+‘The sign was obeyed until Mrs. Belle Bradley, apartment house manager, became alarmed by the prolonged stillness in the Madison quarters, and entered the find Madison’s body sprawled on the bed.’